Sindy doll clothes laundry tips

 - Rather than ironing 70s trousers flat on the front and back, fold them so that they have a crease down the front to create an authentic 70s look.

 - Avoid creating a flat look when you iron skirts and the bottom of dresses.
-Iron them carefully so that you never create a fold in the fabric.
+Open the skirt and place a firm surface onto the inside.
+Then iron and turn, so that you never create a fold in the fabric.
 This way they hang nicely.

 - Press plastic items under heavy books, rather than trying to iron them.
 This works well for Sindy's "Shopping in the Rain" raincoat and headscarf.